 Learn how to draw a great looking Cookies with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Cookies drawing.

 The word cookie comes from a Dutch word meaning "little cake."
 Cookies are generally flat sweet pastries.
 Outside of North America, cookies are often called "biscuits."